circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 Homebrew, by default, will check for updates at the start of any operation.
 As Homebrew has a fairly frequent release cycle, this means that the step execution can take some extra time to complete.

-If build speed, or bugs introduced by new Homebrew updates, are of a concern, this can be disabled.
+If build speed or bugs introduced by new Homebrew updates are a concern, this update-check feature can be disabled.
 On average, this can save 2-5 minutes per job.

 To disable this feature, define the `HOMEBREW_NO_AUTO_UPDATE` environment variable within your job: